Gilbert, AZ

 Q: If the screens block so much of the sun won't 90% screens also block some of my view?

-A: Look at this picture, the straight-ahead daylight view is actually better than the old 70% sun screens (but the room will be darker).
+A: There is a lot of material in the 90% screens, but the straight-ahead view from back in the room (away from the window) is actually better than the old 70% sun screens, but the room will be darker.
 If you are trying see out at an extreme angle to the window then your view will be blocked, it's the same properties that block more of the sun as the angle gets sharper.

 Q: How can you charge less than the competition and stay in business?